Homes Near Queensway Carleton

 1 baths

 Cross Streets: Woodroffe Avenue and Richmond Road. ** Directions: From Highway 417, head North on Woodroffe Avenue.
-Then turn right onto Carling Avenue and then left back onto Woodroffe.
+Then turn right onto Carling Ave and then left back onto Woodroffe.
 Turn left onto Richmond Road.
-The building is on your right side.
-Are you looking for not just a new
+The building is on the right side.
+Welcome to your new lifestyle at the sought

 Row / Townhouse for sale: 182 - 1045 MORRISON DRIVE, Ottawa